-Best of Show Results -- Consumers Pick Their Favorite Vehicles and Exhibit at the 2017 Chicago Auto Show
+Best Of Show Results -- Consumers Pick Their Favorite Vehicles and Exhibit at the 2019 Chicago Auto Show

 In voting conducted over the 10-day public run of the nation’s biggest auto show, winners in the contest's five categories were:

-Vehicle I'd most like to have in my driveway: 2018 Chevrolet Corvette
+• Vehicle I'd most like to have in my driveway: 2019 Bugatti Chiron

 “We think of our attendees as one enormous focus group that we can leverage to analyze data and assess trends,” said Chicago Auto Show General Manager Dave Sloan.
 “Best of Show voting has become a benchmark measure of what the public deems the most exciting, impressive and innovative on the show floor.”

 Each of the first four winners beat out seven other vehicles.
 The eight finalists in Best All-New Production Vehicle, Best Concept Vehicle, Best Green Vehicle and Best Exhibit were selected by a jury of automotive experts.
 In the fifth category, "Vehicle I'd most like to have in my driveway," voters could choose from any of the hundreds of vehicles on the show floor.

 According to the results, voters considered the 2020 Jeep Gladiator the Best All-New Production Vehicle.
 The Wrangler was not a runaway favorite, however, as the new Toyota Supra finished a very close second.
 The new Porsche 911 garnered a considerable number of votes, finishing in third.

 The production-ready Lexus LC Convertible concept narrowly beat out the futuristic Infiniti Prototype 10 in a hotly contested competiton for Best Concept Vehicle.
 The all-new 2019 Audi e-tron took the honors for Best Green Vehicle – besting the Jaguar i-Pace, which finished second.